guyhomer/Portfolio/README.md

 # Portfolio

-This a my portfoilo of my projects i have done.
+This a my portfoilo of projects i have done.